Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Preliminaries

 for all $x,y,z\in G$.
-But there exist natural examples of completely metrizable groups such that every left-invariant compatible metric is not complete \cite{M2011}.
-When considering a metrizable topological group $G$, we fix a left-invariant compatible metric $d$ on $G$.
+It is worth mentioning that there exist natural examples of completely metrizable groups such that every left-invariant compatible metric is not complete, see e.g. \cite{M2011}.
+In this paper, whenever we consider a metrizable topological group $G$, we fix a left-invariant compatible metric $d$ on $G$.
 Denote by $\eend(G)$ the set of all continuous endomorphisms of $G$.